crcn-archive/paperclipjs.com/lib/pages/advanced-api.md

 #### override component.update()

 Called whenever the attributes change on the component.

 #### component.context

 the context of the component

-#### component.nodeFactory
+#### component.document

-The [node factory](https://github.com/mojo-js/nofactor.js) for creating elements.
-Use this to make your component compatible with the NodeJS and the browser.
+The `document` for creating elements.
+Use this property instead of the global `document` property to make your components interoperable between server-side & browser-side rendering.

 #### component.name